LegalZhang/6841-CTF/README.md

 # 6841-CTF
-Here are the files related to the challenges I created
+Here are the files related to the challenges I created.